diem/website/docs/libra-protocol.md

 ## Proof

-All of the data in the Libra Blockchain is stored in a single versioned distributed database.
+All of the data in the Libra Blockchain is stored in a single-versioned distributed database.
 The storage is used to persist agreed upon blocks of transactions and their execution results.
 The blockchain is represented as an ever-growing [Merkle tree of transactions](reference/glossary.md#merkle-trees).
 A “leaf” is appended to the tree for each transaction executed on the blockchain.

 * A proof is a way to verify the truth of data in the Libra Blockchain.
 * Every operation stored on the blockchain can be verified cryptographically, and the resultant proof also proves that no data has been omitted.
 For example, if the client queried the latest _n_ transactions from an account, the proof verifies that no transactions are omitted from the query response.